Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Modifications and Explanations

-Two uncertainty relations in QM are $\triangle p \triangle x\geq\hbar/2$ and $\triangle E \triangle t\geq\hbar/2$.
-The explanation of the former is that the greater the accuracy with which the coordinate \emph{x} of a particle is known (\textit{i.e.}, the less $\triangle x$), the greater the momentum uncertainty $\triangle p$ of the particle \cite{L. D. Landau}.
+Two uncertainty relations in NQM are $\triangle p \triangle x\geq\hbar/2$ and $\triangle E \triangle t\geq\hbar/2$.
+The explanation of the former is that the greater the accuracy with which the coordinate \emph{x} of a particle is known (\textit{i.e.}, the less $\triangle x$ is), the greater the momentum uncertainty $\triangle p$ of the particle \cite{L. D. Landau} is.
 The explanation of the latter is that the smaller the time interval $\triangle t$ (of two measurements) is, the greater the energy change that is observed.

-Our modification: The least change of angular momentum is $h$ (Planck constant), which is the least exchanging action between one particle and another one or an apparatus; and a change of the energy or the momentum of a measured particle is equal to the whole or part (Compton collisions) of the energy or momentum of one photon.
-For example, if a photon interacts with an atom and is absorbed by the atom, the increased energy of the atom has been measured, $\triangle E=h/T$, where \emph{T} is the inverse of the photon frequency and may be considered as a characteristic time of the photon absorbed by another system.
-Completing a measurement needs a time interval, $\triangle t\geq T$, then we obtain $\triangle E \triangle t\geq h$, where \emph{h} is different from $\hbar/2$ in the Heisenberg uncertainty relation and the $\triangle t$ is not a time interval of two measurements.
-Similarly, in \emph{x} direction the change of the momentum of the atom is also equal to that of the photon, $\triangle p=h/cT$, where \emph{c} is the speed of light.
-Completing a measurement also needs an extent, $\triangle x\geq cT$, then $\triangle p \triangle t\geq h$.
+Our modification is: The least change of angular momentum is $h$ (Planck constant), which is the least exchanging action between one particle and another one or an apparatus; and a change of the energy or the momentum of a measured particle is equal to the whole or part (Compton collisions) of the energy or momentum of one photon.